Q. What is the mission and vision of the National Safety Council?

 Q. Does the National Safety Council, Nebraska team up with any other organizations to promote safety?

 A. The Council often partners with other non-profit organizations, governmental entities, and businesses to promote safety.

 Q. How do you differ from OSHA - the Occupational Safety and Health Administration?

 A. As a non-governmental non-profit we provide training and consulting in OSHA standards and other workplace safety standards

 OSHA is governmental, a division of the U.S. Department of Labor.
 They provide enforcement of OSHA standards.

 Q. Where does the National Safety Council, Nebraska receive its funding?

-A. Program revenue generates primary funding for the Council.
+A. Program revenue is the primary source funding for the Council.
 The Council provides safety training and consulting in all venues.
-Other funding include membership, sales of program materials, conferences, and contributions.
+Other areas of funding include membership, sales of program materials, conferences, and contributions.
 All revenue goes back into the community through safety programs that support Safe Living, Safe Driving and Safe Working.